 The Cal/OSHA portion of the course includes 12 quizzes and a final exam.
 Each of the 12 modules ends with a five-question quiz.
 You will have an unlimited number of attempts to pass with a score of 80% or higher.

 The final exam contains 20 questions.
-You will have 180 minutes to complete the exam and earn a passing score of 70% or higher.
+You must earn a passing score of 70% or higher.
 Like the quizzes, you can retake the exam until you pass.

 The federal OSHA portion of the course includes nine end-of-module quizzes and a final exam.
 You have up to three attempts to pass each quiz with a score of 70% or higher.

-If you do not pass any given quiz in three tries, you will be locked out of the course and will need to contact our support team to resume your training.
-Three unlocks are permitted throughout the duration of the course.
-If you are locked out of the course four times, you will be required to reregister for the course and restart your training.
+If you do not pass any given quiz in three tries, you will be locked out of the course.
+You will need to repurchase the course and start over.

-You will have 180 minutes to pass the final exam, which includes 20 questions.
+The final exam includes 20 questions.
 You have up to three attempts to pass the final exam with a score of 70% or higher.
-If you do not achieve a passing score after three attempts, you will need to reregister for the course and start from the beginning.
+If you do not achieve a passing score after three attempts, you will need to repurchase the course and start from the beginning.

 Cal/OSHA, also known as the Division of Occupational Safety and Health (DOSH), enforces California's state OSHA plan.
 The plan includes a variety of workplace safety and health standards that protect California workers.
 In many areas, Cal/OSHA standards are stricter than federal OSHA standards.